10 Best Seneca Lake Wineries in the Finger Lakes, NY

 Do You Need Reservations for seneca lake wineries?

 Not all Seneca Lake wineries require a reservation.
-But it’s a good idea to make one if you can, especially during peak times.
+But it’s good winery etiquette to make one if you can, especially during peak times.

 Some have limited spots for tastings and tours.
 So, booking in advance means you’ll get your preferred time slot.
 And you won’t be stuck waiting or turned away.